 In New York, under rules promulgated by the Superintendent of State Police, all handguns manufactured or assembled in the state must first receive a certificate of compliance from the Superintendent of State Police.
 The certificate requires compliance with various safety standards, including drop testing, firing testing, and a melting point standard.

-2. Specific Safety Features Required: California, Massachusetts and New York also define as “unsafe handguns” those lacking certain specified safety features to protect users against unintended discharge, including safeties to prevent accidental firing, chamber load indicators, and magazine disconnect mechanisms.
+2. Specific Safety Features Required: California, Massachusetts and New York also define as “unsafe handguns” those lacking certain specified safety features that protect users against unintended discharge.
+Such safety features include safeties to prevent accidental firing, chamber load indicators, and magazine disconnect mechanisms.
 A “chamber load indicator” is a device that plainly indicates that a cartridge is in the firing chamber.
 A “magazine disconnect mechanism” is a mechanism that prevents a semiautomatic pistol that has a detachable magazine from operating to strike the primer of ammunition in the firing chamber when a detachable magazine is not inserted in the pistol.23

 In California, as of January 1, 2006, an “unsafe handgun” includes any pistol that does not have either a chamber load indicator or a magazine disconnect mechanism.
 As of January 1, 2007, handguns in California are required to have both a chamber load indicator and, if they have a detachable magazine, a magazine disconnect mechanism.
 California is the only state that requires both a chamber load indicator and a magazine safety disconnect.
 As of January 1, 2010, California requires that all new